Occupational dust exposure

 Occupational dust exposure occurs when small particles are generated at the workplace through the disturbance/agitation of rock/mineral, dry grain, timber, fiber, or other material.
-When these small particles become suspended in the air, they can pose a risk to the health of those who breath in the contaminated air.
+When these small particles become suspended in the air, they can pose a health risk to those who breathe in the contaminated air.

 There are many dust-producing activities across a broad range of industries, including agriculture, construction, forestry, and mining.
 As such, the nature of occupational dust exposures can vary greatly by chemical composition, size, concentration, and toxicity to humans.
 Depending on the source, dust composition can include mineral dusts, heavy metals, respiratory sensitizers (chemicals that can cause allergic reactions such as asthma), chemical dusts, molds, spores, and more.
 Particles generated at workplaces can range in size from microscopic nano-particles (< 0.1 μm) to large, visible dust (50 - 100μm).
 The concentration of these exposures are affected by their ability to "become airborne depending on their origin, physical characteristics and ambient conditions."